ouya/docs/chromium.md

 </pre>
 </td></tr><table>

-<b>Get the dependencies, you may need to run several times if 'gclient sync' returns errors.</b>
+<b>Get the dependencies, you may need to run several times if 'gclient sync' returns errors.
+You should see an agreement if you've run it enough times.</b>
 <table border="1"><tr><td>
 ./build/install-build-deps.sh
 </td></tr><table>